OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:63

-> I am a companion to all those who fear You,
+> I am a friend to all who fear You,
 > And to those who keep Your precepts.

 ## Psalm 119:64